dbenkhal/POPiX/README.md

 ## :hammer: Running the Example

    - Go inside examples folder, choose an example and copy its code to the file ```popix_src```.
+   - Next, open ```main.java``` add your POPiX  Path at line 15, and the path of the fixed-point library at Line

-    Compile the program with the following command
+   - Compile the program with the following command

  ```
 javac -cp  /path/to/.jars *.java  src/Boolean/*.java src/Constraint/*.java src/Expression/*.java src/Number/*.java src/Statement/*.java src/Main.java src/Util/*.java